opiproject/lab/idrac_os_installation_steps_network.md

 ## Prerequisites

 1. **iDRAC Login Credentials**: Ensure you have access to iDRAC9, incase you do not have the credentials, ask in the [OPI Slack group](https://join.slack.com/t/opi-project/shared_invite/zt-1ctqtrgkz-WJZrcVPp3P1ACZWjpZP2KQ).
 2. **OS ISO File**: The Operating System ISO image should be available on the Network or a Remote File System and be accessible to the iDRAC system.
 The current Ubuntu ISO we are using is available at: `http://172.22.0.1/ubuntu-22.04.5-live-server-amd64.iso`.
+Please see [here](hosting_files_on_webserver.md) to understand how the ISO file is hosted on the web server.
 3. **VPN Access**: Confirm you have a VPN connection to ensure, you can connect to the server's iDRAC interface.
 4. **Supported Browsers**: Use the latest version of a supported web browser for the best experience (e.g., Chrome).